Sending Dogs to Prison for Grooming and Boarding

 Keeler says in the 12 year’s she’s worked within the PPP, many inmates who earned certifications during their incarcerations have gotten jobs as groomers.
 Funding from grants and donations allows the PPP to offer scholarships to women in the program releasing from prison.
 It pays for a set of grooming tools.
 Some women have also used the scholarship to attend grooming school.
 Keeler said one inmate recently used the scholarship to enroll in a vet tech program at a local college.

-She says watching women start to fulfil their aspirations is the best part of her job.
+She says watching women start to fulfill their aspirations is the best part of her job.

 “I think a lot of people don’t really realize that change does happen,” Keeler said.
 “The community really looks at people who are in prisons as the castaways, but showing that change to people in the community that real improvement is awesome and really incredible.”